corygraddy/Codex-NT/VFader/README.md

 - Check that the correct page is selected
 - Verify Pickup Mode settings (may need to "catch" the value in Catch mode)
 - Ensure the pot is mapped to the correct FADER parameter

-### CV output not working
-- Check that the CV output is mapped to a fader (not "None")
+- Check that Pot Control is set to "On" (not "Off")
-- Verify the output bus routing matches your patch
-- Ensure the output mode (Add/Replace) is appropriate
-- Check that the mapped fader has a non-zero value

 ### MIDI not received by destination
 - Verify MIDI routing in Disting NT settings